awell-health/awell-extensions/extensions/elation/README.md

 ### Get Patient

 Using a patient identifier, retrieve a patient object from Elation.

+Note that when retrieve the mobile phone number, we are tranforming the number to an international format.
+We apply a heuristic and assume all mobile numbers in Elation are in US national format so we prepend the number with the +1 country code.
+Having the number in international format unlocks more powerful functionality like sending text messages with 3rd party services like Twilio and MessageBird.

 ### Update Patient